-A report in the form of Management Discussion and Analysis pursuant to clause 49 of thelisting agreement as a part of this report is annexed hereto as Annexure-V.
+A report in the form of Management Discussion and Analysis pursuant to Schedule V ofthe SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 as a part ofthis report is annexed hereto as Annexure-VI.

-A separate section on Corporate Governance forming part of the Directors Reportand the certificate from the auditors of the Company confirming the compliance of Clause49 of listing agreement is included in the annual report as Annexure-VI.
+A separate section on Corporate Governance forming part of the Directors' Report andthe certificate from the auditors of the Company confirming the compliance of pursuant toSchedule V of the SEBI (Listing Obligations and Disclosure Requirements) Regulations2015is included in the annual report as Annexure-VII.

 RISK MANAGEMENT POLICY

-The Company is in process of adopting a comprehensive risk management policy covering processes foridentification and mitigation of all potential risks in line with group riskframework and adjusted to suit the business requirements ofthe Company.
+The Company has adopted a comprehensive risk management policy covering processes foridentification and mitigation of all potential risks to suit the business requirements ofthe Company.

 | ||For and on behalf of the |